Last updated: May 3, 2026

 If my mortgage company pays my taxes, do I still need to apply?

 Yes.
 A mortgage servicer does not automatically enroll you in a local freeze or state credit.
-You still have to file the application yourself.
-Boone County says it will share tax information with escrow companies that request it, but it is still the taxpayer’s job to make sure the bill gets paid correctly and on time.
+You still have to file the application yourself and confirm the tax bill is paid correctly.

 Can I get both the state credit and a local freeze?

 Often, yes, because they are different programs.
 The state MO-PTC is claimed through the Department of Revenue, while a local freeze credit is applied to the property-tax bill by your county or city.
-Still, ask your preparer or local office to confirm if your situation is unusual.
+Ask your preparer or local office to confirm if your situation is unusual.

 What happens if I miss the deadline?

 The answer depends on the program.
 The state MO-PTC is more forgiving because you can file up to three years after the original due date.
 Local freeze programs are usually much stricter.
-Missing the window in Clay County or Boone County can mean waiting for the next cycle and possibly losing an older base year.
+Missing the window can mean waiting for the next cycle and possibly losing an older base year.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.